Indefinite Kernel Logistic Regression with Concave-inexact-convex Procedure: Review: Kernel Logistic Regression

-where $\mathbf{1}$ denotes all-one vector and $\mathbf{y}=(y_1,y_2,\cdots,y_n)^{\top}$.
-Traditionally, in Eq.~\eqref{klrmat}, we require the positiveness on the kernel matrix $\mathbf{K}$, and thus the optimization problem is formulated as a convex unconstrained quadratic programming.
-To find the optimal ${\bm \beta}$, the Newton-Raphson method can be used to iteratively solve the objective function.
+where $\bm 1$ is the all-one vector, $\bm y$ is the label vector, and $\odot$ denotes the Hadamard product.
+Traditionally, $\bm{K}$ in Eq.~\eqref{klrmat} is required to be positive semi-definite, and accordingly the optimization problem is formulated as a convex unconstrained quadratic programming.